Try to take fluoxetine at the same time each day.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about fluoxetine and will provide you with a full list of the side-effects which you may experience from taking it.

 - Take fluoxetine exactly as your doctor tells you to - the directions will be printed on the label of the pack to remind you of what your doctor said.
 As a guide, if you are being treated for depression or OCD, it is usual to be prescribed 20 mg (one capsule or 5 ml liquid medicine) as a once-daily dose.
 Your dose may later be increased.
 For people being treated for bulimia, the usual daily dose is 60 mg (three capsules or 15 ml liquid medicine).
 You can generally take fluoxetine at a time to suit you, but try to take your doses at the same time of day, each day.

 - You can take fluoxetine before or after food.
-Swallow the capsules whole with a drink of water - do not chew or open the capsules.
-If you have difficulty swallowing capsules, let your doctor know, as you could be prescribed liquid medicine to take instead.
+If you have been given capsules, swallow them whole with a drink of water - do not chew or open the capsules.
+If you have difficulty swallowing capsules, let your doctor know, as you could be prescribed liquid medicine or soluble tablets to take instead.

 - If you forget to take a dose, take it as soon as you remember.
 If you do not remember until the following day, skip the missed dose.
 Do not take two doses together to make up for a forgotten dose.